jawadtahir/Allianz/README.md

 - Start Daemon with ```ipfs daemon```
 - ```npm install && npm start```
 - Go to your web browser(http://localhost:3000), add your file

+## After creating bills , I cannot see any claim, What should I do?????? ##

+Since we don't want that, users cannot create bills from SAME claim more than once, we change their metadata at BCDB after bill creation.
+However in ```dev``` mode, since we don't have ipfs we use a very simple json file to keep track of bill created/not-created files.
+check ```controllers/hardcoded_files.json```.
+Then set ```"created":``` values to ```true```.
+After that you can be able to see claims again.
+Actually in production, (which we use ipfs), it much more complicated, and you have to add new ipfs files to system, with right metadata's to see them.
+I will explain all steps in meeting, and then we can update documentation together.

 ## Documentations ##